ChainSafe/forest-iac/README.md

 ## Overview

-This folder contains a Terraform script that provides an executable description of the droplet setup needed for running the Mainnet or Calibnet chains on DigitalOcean.
+The Terraform folder contains a Terraform script that provides an executable description of the droplet setup needed for running the Mainnet or Calibnet chains on DigitalOcean.
 The script automates several steps, including:

-- Booting up a New Droplet: It initializes a new droplet with specified parameters such as image, name, region, and size.
+- Booting up a New Droplet: It initialises a new droplet with specified parameters such as image, name, region, and size.

 - Volume Attachment (optional): The script can optionally attach a storage volume to the droplet if the user specifies so (attach_volume variable set to true).
-This feature primarily runs for the Mainnet but can also be applied to the Calibnet if set to true.
-To ensure compliance with device identifier restrictions on DigitalOcean, any "-" characters in the volume name are replaced with "_" by default.
+This feature primarily runs on the Mainnet but can also be applied to the Calibnet if set to true.
+To ensure compliance with device identifier restrictions on DigitalOcean, any "-" characters in the volume name are automatically replaced with "_" when mounting the volume on the droplet.

-- Running Initialization Script: During the droplet's initialization, the user-data.sh script is executed.
-This script is templated by the Terraform engine, allowing it to insert variables dynamically as defined in the terraform.tfvars file.
-The script handles critical tasks such as creating a new user, setting up SSH for the new user, restricting SSH access, and managing Docker-related setups.
-It's specifically designed to run the Mainnet or Calibnet chain based on the specifications in the Terraform script, and it also initializes Watchtower to keep the Forest images up to date.
+- Running Initialisation Script: The `user-data.sh` is executed during the droplet's initialisation.
+This script is templated by the Terraform engine, allowing it to dynamically insert variables defined in the `terraform.tfvars` file.
+The script handles several vital tasks, such as creating a new user, setting up SSH for the new user, restricting SSH access, and managing Docker-related setups.
+It's specifically designed to run the Mainnet or Calibnet chain based on the specifications in the Terraform script when running it, and it also initialises Watchtower to keep the Forest images up to date.

 ## Requirements
 The droplet requirements to run Forest Mainnet or Calibnet chain include: